 However, the best-known Hellfire Club story is the one in which the Devil himself appears.
 According to legend, a stranger joined the club members at a game of cards.
 Then, when one of the players dropped a card on the floor, he bent down to retrieve it and saw that the stranger had cloven hooves instead of feet.

-Another popular tale concerns a young farmer, curious to find out what went on at the meetings.
-Climbing up Montpelier Hill one night, he was invited in by the members of the club and allowed to witness the night’s activities.
-He was found the next morning trembling and terrified.
-Tradition says he spent the rest of his life unable to speak; unable even to remember his name.
+Another popular tale concerns a young farmer who was curious to find out what went on at the club’s secretive meetings.
+Climbing up Montpelier Hill, he was invited in by the members and allowed to witness the night’s activities.
+The young man was found the next morning trembling and terrified.
+Tradition says he spent the rest of his life unable to speak; unable to even remember his name.